Qeole/Enlight/README.md

 Syntax highlighting relies on the highlight.js library (see [project homepage][hljs]).
-Currently packaged with the add-on is the version 10.1.1 of highlight.js, which provides
+Currently packaged with the add-on is the version 11.0.1 of highlight.js, which provides
-94    color themes <!-- darkula is an alias, doesn't count --> and syntax for 189   languages.
+242    color themes and syntax for
+191    languages.

 ## Install